whid-injector/BRUSCHETTA-board/README.md

 [![WHID's Trainings](https://files.gandi.ws/64/2e/642e05f6-84e1-48fe-8a59-d678c7d635e3.PNG)](https://www.youtube.com/watch?v=zbUuBZJIHkE)

-⚠️ **IMPORTANT REMINDER** ⚠️
-If you plan to use the BRUSCHETTA-Board as UART and/or JTAG debugger REMEMBER to first unplug any I2C and SPI device that may keep busy the data lines!!!
-Otherwise it will create communication issues!!!<br>

 ## Operating Modes
 BRUSCHETTA-board has 4 Operating Modes, however the ones that you will need most are Mode 2 (UART1+I2C+SPI-VCP) and Mode 4 (UART1+JTAG).
 **To switch between them you have to set use the DPI-switch S1 & S2:<br>**